CharryLee0426/MyBatisLearning/README.md

 When you excute '/rest/user/listAll', you'll see that:
 ![](images/join.png)

+#### 4.5 Relation
+It's easy to search something if two entities are OneToOne relation or OneToMany relation.
+And I realize that it's better to make a resultMap for each entity before writing SQL. when you face the situation that two entities are ManyToMany relation, you must create another table to record their relation.
+And you must use `<collection>` to make resultMap.

+The most difficult part of mybatis is that you must claim the specific package method for each entity.
+Therefore, `mybatis-generator` and `mybatis-plus` are getting more and more popular because you can use them to build resultMap or other regular parts automatically so that you can write less code and focus on SQL.

+The advantage of mybatis I think is that you can easily write sql in mapper file. it's easy to build dynamic sql function.
+Alo, it's very simple to understand.
+In China, most companies and developers prefer to use mybatis as their projects' persistance framework.
+But Spring Official and many foreign companies use Spring Data JPA.
+I also have some experience about JPA, it's easy to create table and can do many things without SQL.
+It's not so easy to excute some complex queries.
+Both 2 frameworks are great enough, you can just choose one for your learning.

 ### 5. RESTful Controller
 RESTful Controller is different from Controller.
 It can't return a html file(such as `login.html`).